kartikynwa/dotty2hotty/README.md

 home directory.
 It is talked about in [**THIS**](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) blog post.
 Any file in the home directory can then be added to it.
-This does away with the need to sym link.
+This does away with the need to symlink.
 However, I chose to not follow this approach for two reason:

 1. This method requires you to have more than just surface knowledge of how git